i2p/i2p.www/i2p2www/spec/ntcp2.rst

-This uses the first 9 bytes from the standard NTCP I2NP header, and removes the last 7 bytes of the header, as follows: truncate the expiration from 8 to 4 bytes, remove the 2 byte length (use the block size - 9), and remove the one-byte SHA256 checksum.
+This uses the first 9 bytes from the standard NTCP I2NP header, and removes the last 7 bytes of the header, as follows: shorten the expiration from 8 to 4 bytes
+(seconds instead of milliseconds, same as for SSU), remove the 2 byte length (use the block size - 9), and remove the one-byte SHA256 checksum.